powercodeacademy/phase-3-building-sinatra-applications/README.md

 any time we make a change to the code for our controller, we need to:

 - Stop the server with `control + c`
-- Re-start the server with `rackup config.ru`
+- Re-start the server with `bin/rackup`

 We can simplify this process by using the [Rerun][rerun] Ruby gem, which watches for changes to our file system and reloads the program (similar to webpack